 Rudely Interrupted, an independent rock group with 3 of the 4 members living with disabilities, releases their 5th studio project.

 Experience the loving relationship of a mother and her adult son as they hike 900 miles in the Great Smoky Mountains National Park.

 An insight into the life of Lydian Dunbar an electronic music artist who also works in theatre and creates cross platform artwork.

 In this story, Max is the principal dancer in a choreographed work that is inspired by the watery world of his dreams.

 Lost to himself and the world, Mr. D is drawn into a world of long corridors, lethal waitresses and talk show hosts.

 A group of students are preparing a special trip to the beach.
 Marina, a 15-year-old girl has a strong wish to visit the sea for the first time.

-Mark is a film that will question our tendency to rush through life, while we ignore beauty and fulfillment in the many instances that pass us by.
+“Mark” will question our tendency to rush through life, while we ignore beauty and fulfillment in the many instances that pass us by.

 A poem by Tawanda Renee Shore in which she shares her view of marriage.
 Recited and performed by Samantha Moore.
-A Sproutflix Production.